JordanPedersen/2019-05-27-BoC/index.md

 The FAIR Data curriculum is being piloted, and will be taught in part by Natasha Simons and Chris Erdmann via video call.

-Wifi instructions for Government of Canada information professionals will be given by Michele Sura on the day of the event.
+Wifi instructions for Government of Canada information professionals will be given by Michele Sura on the day of the event, collaborative notetaking will be available at https://pad.carpentries.org/2018-05-27-BoC .

 {% if page.carpentry != site.carpentry %}
 <div class="alert alert-warning">